What flight simulator do pilots use?

 This type of simulator is considered the most realistic flight simulator available in the aviation industry.

-Types of flight Simulators by use
+Types of flight simulators according to their use

 Flight simulators are mainly classified into two categories:

-• Full Flight Simulator (FFS): The most comprehensive and officially certified for professional training.
-They include motion, surround sound, and high-fidelity visuals.
-Used for type ratings and recurrent training.
-Common examples include A320 FFS, B737 FFS, ATR 500, and ATR 600 FFS.
+The most complete simulator with official certification for professional training.
+It includes motion, surround sound and high‑fidelity visuals.
+It is used for type ratings and recurrent training.
+Common examples are the A320 FFS, B737 FFS, ATR 500 and ATR 600 FFS.

-• Flight Training Device (FTD): Simpler simulators without motion platforms but equipped with realistic cockpits and visual systems.
-Ideal for procedure training, navigation, and certification preparation.
-Common models include VPT and FNPT.
+Simpler simulators without motion platforms but equipped with realistic cockpits and visual systems.
+Ideal for training procedures, navigation and preparation for certification.
+The most common models include VPT and FNPT.

-Why do pilots train in flight Simulators?
+Why do pilots train in flight simulators?

 Safety and risk reduction